tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ### Full stack -web development

 <!-- Mitä tarkoitetaan kurssin nimellä <i>Full stack -websovelluskehitys</i>?
 Full stack on hypenomainen termi; kaikki puhuvat siitä, mutta kukaan ei oikein tiedä, mitä se tarkoittaa tai ainakaan mitään yhteneväistä määritelmää termille ei ole. -->
 What does the name of the course, <i>Full stack web development</i>, mean?
-Full stack is a buzzword, and everyone talks about it while noone really knows what it actually means.
+Full stack is a buzzword, and everyone talks about it while no one really knows what it actually means.
 Or at least no agreed upon definition exists for the term.

 <!-- Käytännössä kaikki websovellukset sisältävät (ainakin) kaksi "kerrosta", ylempänä, eli lähempänä loppukäyttäjää olevan selaimen ja alla olevan palvelimen.
 Palvelimen alapuolella on usein vielä tietokanta.
 Näin websovelluksen <i>arkkitehtuurin</i> voi ajatella muodostavan pinon, englanniksi <i>stack</i>. -->
-Practically all web applications have (at least) two "layers": browser on the top, closer to the end user, and server below.
-Often there is also a database below the server.
-Thus we can think of the <i>architecture</i> of a web application as a kind of a <i>stack</i> of layers.
+Practically all web applications have (at least) two "layers": the browser at the top layer, being closer to the end user, and the server at the bottom layer.
+Often there is also a database layer below the server.
+We can therefore think of the <i>architecture</i> of a web application as a kind of a <i>stack</i> of layers.

 <!-- Websovelluskehityksen yhteydessä puhutaan usein myös "frontista" ([frontend](https://en.wikipedia.org/wiki/Front_and_back_ends)) ja "backistä" ([backend](https://en.wikipedia.org/wiki/Front_and_back_ends)).
 Selain on frontend ja selaimessa suoritettava Javascript on frontend-koodia.
 Palvelimella taas pyörii backend-koodi. -->
 Often we also talk about the [frontend](https://en.wikipedia.org/wiki/Front_and_back_ends) and the [backend](https://en.wikipedia.org/wiki/Front_and_back_ends).
 The browser is the frontend, and JavaScript run on the browser is frontend code.
 The server on the other hand is the backend.

 <!-- Tämän kurssin kontekstissa full stack -sovelluskehitys tarkoittaa sitä, että fokus on kaikissa sovelluksen osissa, niin frontendissä kuin backendissä sekä taustalla olevassa tietokannassa.
 Myös palvelimen käyttöjärjestelmä ja sen ohjelmistot lasketaan usein osaksi stackia, niihin emme kuitenkaan tällä kurssilla puutu. -->
 In the context of this course, full stack web development means that we focus on all parts of the application: the frontend, the backend and the database.
-Sometimes the software on the server and it's operating system are seen as parts of the stack, but we won't go into those.
+Sometimes the software on the server and its operating system are seen as parts of the stack, but we won't go into those.

 <!-- Ohjelmoimme myös palvelinpuolta, eli backendia Javascriptilla, käyttäen [Node.js](https://nodejs.org/en/)-suoritusympäristöä.
 Näin full stack -sovelluskehitys saa vielä uuden ulottuvuuden, kun voimme käyttää samaa ohjelmointikieltä pinon useammassa kerroksessa.
 Full stack -sovelluskehitys ei välttämättä edellytä sitä, että kaikissa "sovelluspinon" kerroksissa on käytössä sama kieli (Javascript). -->
 We will code the backend with JavaScript, using [Node.js](https://nodejs.org/en/) runtime environment.
 Using the same programming language on multiple layers of the stack gives full stack web development a whole new dimension.
 However it's not a requirement of full stack web development to use the same programming language (JavaScript) for all layers of the stack.

 <!-- Aiemmin on ollut yleisempää, että sovelluskehittäjät ovat erikoistuneet tiettyyn sovelluksen osaan, esim. backendiin.
 Tekniikat backendissa ja frontendissa ovat saattaneet olla hyvin erilaisia.
 Full stack -trendin myötä on tullut tavanomaiseksi, että sovelluskehittäjä hallitsee riittävästi kaikkia sovelluksen tasoja ja tietokantaa.
 Usein full stack -kehittäjän on myös omattava riittävä määrä konfiguraatio- ja ylläpito-osaamista, jotta kehittäjä pystyy operoimaan sovellustaan esim. pilvipalveluissa. -->
-Previously it was more common for developers to specialize in one layer of the stack, for example the backend.
-Technologies on the  backend and the frontend used to be quite different.
+It used to be more common for developers to specialize in one layer of the stack, for example the backend.
+Technologies on the backend and the frontend were quite different.
 With the Full stack trend, it has become common for developers to be proficient on all layers of the application and the database.
-Often Full stack developers must also have enough configuration and administration skills to operate their application for example in the cloud.
+Oftentimes, full stack developers must also have enough configuration and administration skills to operate their application for example in the cloud.

 ### Javascript fatigue